Hedede/luabind/doc/building.rst

 least for the purpose of running the test suite, the recommended way to get these is the `Lua Binaries`_ *Windows x86 DLL and Includes* package.

-Furthermore, the environment variable ``BOOST_ROOT`` must point to a Boost installation directory.

 .. _`Lua Binaries`: http://luabinaries.luaforge.net